Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall: Numerical setup

 \subsection{Grid generation}

 The CFD mesh is generated using \textit{Fidelity Pointwise v2023.2}~\cite{Pointwise}.
-To avoid the non-physical flow patterns caused by the typical C-grid strong anisotropic elements, especially near the trailing edge~\cite{Baldan2024b}, the O-grid is adopted in this research.
-Table~\ref{table_grid} reports the details of the grids, where $\xi$ is the coordinate over the profile, $\eta$ is the direction normal to the surface, and $z$ is the spanwise direction.
+To avoid the non-physical flow patterns caused by the typical C-grid strong anisotropic elements, especially near the trailing edge~\cite{Baldan2024b}, an O-grid is adopted in this research.
+Table~\ref{table_2dgrid} reports the details of the two-dimensional grid, where $\xi$ is the curvilinear coordinate along the profile and $\eta$ is the direction normal to the airfoil surface.